 All eligible applicants who have send in the application form on time will be invited to a qualification interview.
-Interviews will take place at the end of the semester: Jan 30 after the Developmental Cognitive Neuroscience exam.
-Candidates will be send a link so they can select their preferred time slot for their interview.
+Interviews will take place at the end of the semester; during the first days of February.
+Candidates will be sent a link so they can select their preferred time slot for their interview.

-The interview will be conducted by a qualification commission composed of the Faculty’s Erasmus+ coordinator, the Director of the K2 study program and student representative Maciej Gajewski.
+The interview will be conducted by a qualification commission composed of the Faculty’s Erasmus+ coordinator, an academic teacher and a student representative.
 All commission members assess a candidate’s motivation; the candidate’s score will be the simple average of the three commission members.
 The questions being asked will refer to the candidates motivation to participate in the Erasmus+ program in general, and her/his choice of University.
 Be prepared that during part of the interview you will be asked to speak in the language of instruction of the University you selected.
 If there are multiple languages of instruction at the selected University, you can choose a language.

 If you did not qualify for the University of your choice, you can still qualify for another University at which there are still free places.
 A “second round” of qualification will be organized for those who did not qualify for the university of their first choice, so that as many people wanting to go on Erasmus, will have the chance to.

 Students have the right to appeal against the decision of the committee, in first instance to the Dean, and in second instance to the vice-rector for student affairs and quality of education, whose decision will be final.
 The appeal can be made through the body which has issued the decision, within a period of 14 days (Rules of study UW, paragraph 7 point 3).

 Full information about rules, regulations and procedures concerning Erasmus can be found at: http://bwz.uw.edu.pl/

 Frequently Asked Questions